Carlos Lopez-Cantera: Political career

+Lieutenant Governor of Florida

 Governor Rick Scott announced Lopez-Cantera's appointment as Lieutenant Governor of Florida on January 14, 2014.
 Lopez-Cantera was appointed to serve the remainder of the unexpired term of Lieutenant Gov. Jennifer Carroll, who had resigned the post on March 12, 2013.
 In November 2014, as Scott's running mate, Lopez-Cantera was elected to a full term as lieutenant governor.
 He served in that role until 2019.

 On July 15, 2015, Lopez-Cantera announced his 2016 candidacy for United States Senate to replace retiring Senator Marco Rubio, who was running for president of the United States.
 However, Lopez-Cantera withdrew from the race following Rubio's June 22, 2016 announcement that he would seek reelection to the Senate.
+Lopez-Cantera declined to run for Governor of Florida in the 2018 election, instead supporting Adam Putnam in the Republican primary.

+Post-political career

+After leaving office, Lopez-Cantera went into the private sector, and became the leader of Jax Industrial Three Ltd, a Coral Gables-based group.
+In 2024, the organization filed for a permit in north Jacksonville for a project estimated at $8.86 million to complete.

 Personal life

 Lopez-Cantara's mother is Jewish while his father is Catholic.
 Lopez-Cantara — whose wife (since 2005), Renee, is also Jewish, as are his two daughters — celebrated his bar mitzvah in 2016 at the Western Wall.